The broken heart of Rissington: What the release of Hawke’s Bay’s latest maps means

 Eighteen communities in the region have as of Thursday been given the blueprints for what their futures could look like.

 The numbers are hard to fathom.
-Two hundred and thirty-six homes in Hawke’s Bay sit in level 3, a zone likely to be classified as unable to be rebuilt.
+Two hundred and thirty-six homes in Hawke’s Bay sit in category 3, a zone likely to be classified as unable to be rebuilt.

 There are another 2500 homes that will now sit in limbo, possibly able to be rebuilt, but only if flood protections can be strengthened, or buildings raised, or both.
 It could be years before there’s 100 per cent certainty for these people.